Stackclash/5e-vault/6. Resources/Books/Hamunds Harvesting Handbook Volume Iii/4 Chapter-3 The Harvest Tables.md

 #### Phoenix

 Due to the fiery death and rebirth trait, the Phoenix does not leave behind a usable corpse upon its death.
 Instead, it leaves ashes which may be harvested, while its entropy shard is blasted up to 150 feet away.
-In order to harvest a Phoenix's entropy shard, a harvester must first make a successful DC 15 Intelligence (Investigation) check to figure out where it landed.
+In order to harvest a Phoenix's entropy shard, a harvester must first make a successful DC 15 Intelligence ([[/5.
+Mechanics/Rules/Skills.md#Investigation\|Investigation]]) check to figure out where it landed.

 > [!embed-table]- Phoenix
 > ![[5.
 Mechanics/Tables/Phoenix Hhhviii.md\|Phoenix]]